-The Max Planck Institute for Biology of Ageing, Cologne, was founded in 2008 with the aim to understand fundamental mechanisms of healthy ageing in various model systems.
-The institute is part of a network of research institutions in the Cologne-Bonn area dedicated to research on ageing and age-related disease, constituting a vibrant and collaborative environment.
-Equipped with state-of-the-art technology and excellent core facilities, the institute provides outstanding research opportunities for its scientists.
-At the moment, we host employees from more than 35 different nations worldwide.
+The Max Planck Institute for Biology of Ageing (MPI-AGE) was founded in 2008 with the aim to understand fundamental mechanisms of healthy ageing.
+The institute is part of a broad network of research institutions in the Cologne-Bonn area dedicated to research on ageing and age-related disease, constituting a vibrant and collaborative environment for research.
+Equipped with state-of-the-art technology and excellent core facilities, to which the successful candidate will have access, the institute provides outstanding research opportunities for its scientists.
+Currently we host >300 employees from >30 different nations.

-The employment contract will be based on the civil service code (TVöD-Bund, Tarifvertrag für den öffentlichen Dienst) and will initially be time limited.
 The Max Planck Society is committed to employ more disabled individuals and especially encourages them to apply.
-We also seek to increase the number of women in those areas where they are underrepresented and particularly encourage them to apply.
+We also seek to increase the number of women in those areas where they are underrepresented and especially encourage them to apply.

 Are you interested?

-Informal inquiries are welcome and should be sent to recruitment-AA@age.mpg.de.
-For further information about the Institute and the Antebi department.
+Informal inquiries (but not applications!) are welcome and should be sent to email@example.com.

 Applications that will be sent via email will not be taken into consideration.